 How to Build a Healthy and Self-Sustaining Coworking Community

-I opened the doors of Acme Works in June of 2013 and I did not have a community in place before I launched.
-The day after I opened I walked through 9600 square feet of awesome emptiness.
-I joked with friends and family that I had the largest office in the city – because I was the only person working at Acme Works.
+I opened the doors of Acme Works in June of 2013 and I didn't have a community in place before I launched.
+The day after I opened, I walked through 9,600 square feet of awesome emptiness.
+I joked with friends and family that I had the largest office in the city—because I was the only person working at Acme Works.

 A great deal has been written about how to build a community before you open, so I’m not going to write about that.
-I am going to share my knowledge of how to build the ideal community after you open.
+I'm going to share my knowledge of how to build the ideal community after you open.

 Build Membership Quickly

 If you have an empty space or a membership level below the number you require, your first step is to immediately attract members.
 We’ve all stood outside an empty restaurant deciding not to enter because there is no one else inside.
-We might be missing out on the best meal ever but the emptiness of a space that should be full begs the question, “why is no one in there?”
+We might be missing out on the best meal ever, but the emptiness of a space that should be filled begs the question, “Why is no one in there?”
 Coworking spaces are the same.
 People attract people.

 However, the challenge inherent in this approach is the quality of your membership.
-If you only attract people motivated by price they will eventually leave for a less expensive option (both of the teams I incented left in favour of cheaper space).
-In addition, if they join because they want a deal and not because they want to be part of a collaborative environment they will not engage with other members.
-This will result in minimal interaction and ultimately a high level of churn as those who want collaboration go elsewhere.
-Therefore, offering deep discounts is a short term tactic and even while you leverage it you also need to focus on bringing quality members into your community.
+If you only attract people motivated by price then they will eventually leave for a less expensive option (both of the teams I incentivized left in favor of cheaper space).
+Additionally, if they join because they want a deal, and not because they want to be part of a collaborative environment, they will not engage with other members.
+This will result in minimal interaction and ultimately a high level of churn, as those who want collaboration go elsewhere; therefore, offering deep discounts is a short-term tactic and even while you leverage it you also need to focus on bringing quality members into your community.

 Share Your Vision And Be Willing To Say “No!”